PJ2623/mict-frontend/README.md

 # MICT HACKATHON FRONTEND

-This a simple frontend that communicates with the api created for the MICT-HACKATHON
+This is a simple frontend that communicates with the api created for the MICT-HACKATHON

 ## Features
 - Users may access the chatbot to query about Namibian policies